 Glass reacts to heat but quite slowly compared to other materials.
 Generally, glass should be okay to put in the microwave.
 But you should not put a mason jar in the microwave for longer than five minutes, or there will be a high risk that it will shatter.
 Check that it has the microwave-safe label before use.

 Is it Safe to Use the Glass Plate from the Microwave in the Oven?

 No, the microwave glass plate is only to be used at the holding turntable plate for reheating in the microwave.
 It is not designed as a conducting material accessory to be heated up in a conduction oven.

 It is also very expensive to replace this plate if it does shatter, you may need to buy a new microwave.

 Can you Microwave Colored Glassware?

 While colored glassware looks really good, you should be careful when using it in the microwave.
-I would recommend against using it, because the colors and additives that gives the glass its color may leak into your food while heating.
+I would recommend against using it, because the colors and additives that give the glass its color may leak into your food while heating.
 You wouldn’t want your microwaved ramen to have specks or nasty chemicals mixed in!

 Can you microwave glass?
 Be careful when you do!